bolaft/diannotator/README.md

 #### `default`

-The **default dimension** of the taxonomy, the first one to be active when first loading a data file.
+The **default layer** of the taxonomy, the first one to be active when first loading a data file.

 #### `labels`

-A dictionary of lists, whose keys represent dimension names and the lists' elements represent the dimensions' **labels' tagsets**.
+A dictionary of lists, whose keys represent layer names and the lists' elements represent the layers' **labels' tagsets**.

 #### `values`

-A dictionary of lists, whose keys represent dimension names and the lists' elements represent the dimensions' **qualifiers' tagsets**.
+A dictionary of lists, whose keys represent layer names and the lists' elements represent the layers' **qualifiers' tagsets**.

 #### `links`